 Under section 508B of the Education Act 1996, your local authority must provide free home-to-school transport for children of compulsory school age who meet certain criteria.

-If your child's school is beyond the statutory walking distance and it's the nearest suitable school, transport must be provided.
+The starting point is the statutory walking distances: children under 8 must be within 2 miles of school, and children aged 8 and over must be within 3 miles.
+If your child’s school is beyond these statutory walking distances and it’s the nearest suitable school, transport must be provided.
 But for SEND children, the rules go further.

 When distance doesn’t matter